Reproducible Model Selection Using Bagged Posteriors: Simulation study

-\Cref{fig:linreg-feature-selection-correlated-model-mismatch-1-sparse,fig:linreg-feature-selection-correlated-model-mismatch-2-sparse} show model--data mismatch index values for a representative subset of experimental configurations (computed with $\gamma_{d} = 1$ for all $d = 1,\dots,D$).
+\Cref{fig:linreg-feature-selection-correlated-model-mismatch-1-sparse,fig:linreg-feature-selection-correlated-model-mismatch-2-sparse} show model--data mismatch index values for the litmus model with $\gamma_{d} = 1$ for all $d = 1,\dots,D$, on a representative subset of experimental configurations.
 For the \textsf{k-sparse-linear} data, the overall mismatch indices were either near zero or were $\nan$, reflecting that the model is correctly specified but there are some issues with poor identifiability.
 For the \textsf{k-sparse-nonlinear} data, the mismatch indices were nearly all $\nan$, reflecting that the model is misspecified and there may also be identifiability issues.

+\paragraph{Summary} Overall, the simulation results are in agreement with our asymptotic theory from \cref{sec:model-selection}: the behavior of Bayes can vary dramatically with the dataset size and the degree of misspecification, whereas BayesBag is much more stable.
+Additionally, the simulations provide insight into the behavior of the bagged posterior when $\bsnumobs$ is sublinear in $\numobs$.
+Of particular note is that $\bsnumobs = \numobs^{0.95}$ yields noticeably improved stability with little loss of statistical efficiency.
+Meanwhile, for settings with substantial misspecification, taking $\bsnumobs = \numobs^{\alpha}$ with $\alpha \in [0.55, 0.75]$ may be preferable -- with the caveat that inferences will tend to be much more conservative.